mohdtalal3/Kleinanzeigen-Message-Sender/README.md

 When processed, this template will insert the ad owner's name and your specified city automatically.

+### Message Delay Settings

+To avoid detection and make the messaging pattern more natural, you can configure random delays between messages:

+1. In the "Bulk Message Sender" section, find the "Message Delay Settings"
+2. Enable/disable random delays using the checkbox
+3. If enabled, set:
+   - Minimum delay (1-60 seconds)
+   - Maximum delay (must be greater than minimum, up to 120 seconds)
+4. The system will wait for a random time between these values after each message

 ### Manual Login Process

 When you start the scraper: